sina-masoud-ansari/pymarl-deploy/README.md

 ### Windows

+**Note: While the following will help you set up the dependencies for running PyMARL, there are currently unresolved runtime issues.
+It may work with Windows Subsystem for Linux however this hasn't been tested**

 The scripts expect a BASH environment such as Git Bash or the Windows Subsystem for Linux (untested).

 If using Git Bash, you can create `~/.bashrc` and add one of the following to it: